HOW WE LIFT THE WORLD

 We have tried to improve self esteem by telling kids they are great, without appreciating their unique "greatness".

-The women who changed the world didn’t set out to change the world.
-They identified their passion, pursued their passion and that’s how the world got changed.
+The women who lifted the world didn’t set out to lift the world.
+They identified their passion, pursued their passion and that’s how the world was lifted.

-Passion is the means, change is the end.
+Passion is the means, lifting the world is the end.

 We have a society of young people who have been conditioned to look outwards for positive reinforcement with a near absent sense of cause and effect.
 Their sense of self and what they feel is tied to external factors and they are answerable only to their feelings.
 Their value system is about immediate reward, recognition, attention, importance, having a platform and making an impact but there is little lasting fulfillment.